MIND THE GAP

 Although Lippmann was mindful of the economic costs of global engagement, his primary concern was the political "solvency" of U.S. foreign policy, not the adequacy of the United States' material resources.
 He lamented the divisive partisanship that had so often prevented the United States from finding "a settled and generally accepted foreign policy."
 "This is a danger to the Republic," he warned.
 "For when a people is divided within itself about the conduct of its foreign relations, it is unable to agree on the determination of its true interest.
 It is unable to prepare adequately for war or to safeguard successfully its peace....
 The spectacle of this great nation which does not know its own mind is as humiliating as it is dangerous."
 Lippmann's worries would prove unfounded; in the face of World War II and the onset of the Cold War, the bitter partisanship of the past gave way to a broad consensus on foreign policy that was to last for the next five decades.

 Today, however, Lippmann's concern with political solvency is more relevant than ever.
-After the demise of
+After the demise of the Soviet Union, the shock of September 11, and the failures of the Iraq war, Republicans and Democrats share less common ground on the fundamental purposes of U.S. power than

 - Full website and iPad access